Pharmacists are becoming more and more valuable.

-So now we’re talking about pharmacists having an extra $1,044,000 to pay off the $212,000 of student loan debt that made it possible for an pharmacist to earn that extra money.
+Now we’re talking about pharmacists having an extra $1,044,000 to pay off the $212,000 of student loan debt that made it possible for a pharmacist to earn that extra money.

-Seems good on the surface, but those numbers are missing a couple key facets:
+Seems good on the surface, but those numbers are missing a few key facets:

-1. These numbers don’t show is that many PharmDs spend the first 20-25 years of their career saddled with loan payments and staring at student loan balances that don’t seem to change and in many cases continue to grow.
+1. These numbers don’t show that many PharmDs spend the first 20 to 25 years of their career saddled with loan payments.

 2. The other piece of the equation is that the cost of paying back the loans will be higher than the actual loan balance.

-3. 1 in 5 pharmacists are employed part time which means they’re not making the $124,000 median salary.
+3. 1 in 5 pharmacists are employed on a part-time schedule as a retail pharmacist or community pharmacist which means they’re not making the $124,000 median salary.

 Let’s dive deeper into what repayment actually looks like for PharmDs.